Platekun/bz-def/README.md

 ~~~~
 bz-def
 ~~~~
-A def file will be created on the executing folder.
+A def directory will be created on the executing directory.
 It will contain an `action.js` and a `connector.json` file.
 These are required for the connector to be interpreted by Bizagi Studio.